Key Takeaways

 - ✅ Formal consent forms and confidentiality agreements

-- ✅ Mobile testing available across Los Angeles, Orange, Riverside, and San Bernardino Counties
+- ✅ Testing across Los Angeles, Orange, Riverside, and San Bernardino Counties

 - ✅ Bilingual service in English and Spanish